singhanmolpreet/my_experience/README.md

 ## Day 8:

+The First Speaker of the day was **Mr. Gauravdeep Singh, Founder & Chairman, Initiators of Change.** He shared his life story, from failures to success and how difficulties in his life led to the start of Initiators of Change, a national award winning non profit charitable organisation working on leadership development, education for all, social-political awareness of youth and disaster management in the states of Punjab and Delhi.
+He pointed out that we tend to focus on our flaws and shortcomings, overlooking our positive qualities.
+He also said that God does everything for a greater good.
+He shared his story when he had to drop out of College due to financial instability in his house but then he pursued his education in a government college in Ludhiana and got the idea to start an NGO for the society.
+Then, he started **Initiators of Change** in 2015 with just four members and today the foundation has over 3000 members and has been helping thousands of people in Punjab and Delhi.
+They have adopted 100 schools and changed the lives of over 5000 students.
+His session was indeed very knowledgable and changed my view point towards life.

+Afterwards, **Er.
+Lakhveer Singh, Coordinator, Centre for Multi-Faceted Learning (CML)** condducted a session on CML and NPTEL.
+He first briefed students about CML and how one can transform their personality by participating in the activities conducted by CML.
+He also told students about NPTEL, an online learning platform by Government of India.
+The content for NPTEL is made by Professors from Top IITs of India on a number of different subjects.
+He also demonstrated how to make an account and enroll for a course on NPTEL.
+He stated that NPTEL can a great free learning platform for students to learn new skills from top educators of India.

-At last, we had a session on Causmic Club.
-Members of the club briefed us about the club.
+At last, we had a **session on Causmic Club.** Members of the club briefed us about the club.
 It is made and managed by 1st year students.
 It organises two mega events APEX and ACME.
 APEX is an inter-school competition where a number of different schools participate in different activities and ACME is an inter-college competitions.
 All the activities in these events are organised and managed by students.
 There are 5 different types of teams in the club:

-1. Event Management Team : The Event Management Team is responsible for organizing a diverse range of activities and events.
-Following are the tasks you will be given as a member of this team:
-* Event Planning
-* Assigning duties to other team members
-* Deciding the schedule, date, and venues
-* Paperwork (includes leave applications, permissions, purchase bills, etc.)

-2. Technical Team : The Technical Team assumes a crucial role in leveraging technology to amplify the club's impact and facilitate its operations.
-Here are some duties you will perform in this team:
-* Managing the club's website (using Drupal CMS)
-* Creating Google Forms and managing data
-* Organizing various workshops on topics like web development, programming, technology, etc.
-* Managing the Discord server and other social media platforms

-3. Creative Team : The Creative Team is entrusted with a range of duties, including the design of posters, banners, and digital content to proficiently promote club activities.
-Some duties performed by the creative team are:
-* Coming up with ideas for events
-* Creating social media posts, posters, and presentations
-* Photography and Videography to cover large-scale events
-* Writing brochures, captions, and articles for the club

-4. Anchoring Team : The Anchoring Team plays a pivotal role in hosting and presenting events, ensuring smooth communication and engagement with the audience.
-Responsibilities include:
-* Hosting Events - Serve as the main presenter for club events, engaging and entertaining the audience.
-* Script Writing - Develop and refine scripts for events to ensure clarity and coherence.
-* Coordination - Work closely with the Event Management Team to ensure events run smoothly.
+1. Event Management Team
-* Audience Interaction - Facilitate audience participation and maintain energy levels throughout events.

-5. Photography Team : The Photography Team captures the essence of the club's activities, preserving memories and promoting events through visual storytelling.
-Responsibilities include:
-* Event Coverage - Capture high-quality photos and videos of all club events.
-* Editing - Edit and enhance photos and videos to ensure professional quality.
-* Archiving - Organize and maintain a digital archive of all visual content for future use.
-* Creative Input - Collaborate with the Creative Team to produce visually appealing content for social media and promotional materials.
+2. Technical Team
+3. Creative Team
+4. Anchoring Team
+5. Photography Team

+## Day 9

+On Day 9, firstly, we were having Peer to Peer Interaction on Excel and Artificial Intelligence.
+They talked about AI vs Generative AI